FadyMohareb/cramer/README.md

 extracted from a local or FTP file.
 Currently, the browser supports the following types of data files: FASTA, BED, BIGBED, BAM, WIG, BIGWIG, GFF, GFF3, GTF, VCF and RSEM genes.results.
-In addition, Genoverse has a series of plugins which add extra functionalities.
+In addition, CRAMER has a series of plugins which add extra functionalities.

 The plugins and tracks can be configured on the instance webpage.
 An instance is a combination of a chosen genome, a choice of the plugins to